 Survey results imply that Retail Sales Managers deploy a deep pool of skills on the job.
 Most notably, skills in People Management, Sales Management, Leadership, and Customer Relationship Management (CRM) are correlated to pay that is above average.
 At the other end of the pay range are skills like Customer Relations, Customer Service, and Retail.
 It is often found that people who know Customer Service are also skilled in Leadership and Sales.

 Pay by Experience Level for Retail Sales Manager

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-For many Retail Sales Managers, extensive experience does not lead to significantly more money.
-Although individuals who have less than five years' experience earn $39K on average, people with five to 10 years benefit from a notably larger average of $45K.
-Retail Sales Managers who work for 10 to 20 years in their occupation tend to earn about $49K.
+Retail Sales Managers do not generally earn higher incomes from more experience in the field.
+Workers in their first five years can expect to earn $39K, but people who have been around for five to 10 years earn a noticeably bigger sum of $44K.
+Retail Sales Managers bring in $50K after working for 10 to 20 years.
 Folks who have racked up more than 20 years in the field report incomes that aren't that much higher than less experienced individuals' earnings; the veterans make just $54K on average.

 Pay Difference by Location

 For those looking to make money, Retail Sales Managers in Philadelphia enjoy an exceptional pay rate, 60 percent above the national average.
 Retail Sales Managers will also find cushy salaries in San Francisco (+52 percent), New York (+31 percent), Charlotte (+27 percent), and Houston (+22 percent).
 Trailing the national average by 20 percent, Las Vegas is the market with the smallest paychecks.

 Retail Sales Manager Reviews

 Related Job Salaries